Arblade555/cse15l-lab-reports/LabReport4.md

 ![Image](gitPush.png)

 Once we have pushed we can commit.
 Once we type `git commit ListExamples.java` in the terminal, we are taken to a weird place.
 This is just the place to put a commit message.
 We can put anything.
-We just need to press `<i>` and start typing.
+We just need to press `i` and start typing.
-Once we are done we can press `<ESC>` to get out of editing.
+Once we are done we can press `ESC` to get out of editing.
 After that we can just use the same sequence we used to exit out of the `ListExamples.java`.
-That being `<SHIFT> + <;>` followed by `<w>, <q>`.
+That being `SHIFT + ;` followed by `w, q`.
 We should have succesfully commited the file with a commit message ex.

 ![Image](committed.png)